 Allspice does have its own unique flavor profile, so be conscious of the difference in taste if you choose to use this substitution.
 For example, desserts often work better with a different substitute, as allspice has hints of black pepper that won’t necessarily complement your sweets.

 If you don’t keep either nutmeg or allspice, cinnamon can work as a cloves substitute in a pinch.
 On its own, cinnamon has more spice and less sweetness than the other possible substitutes, so depending on what type of dish you’re cooking, you might need to add another ingredient to create the right flavor.

 Vanilla and cinnamon work well together, particularly in desserts.
 Again, the amount of cinnamon (or the total amount of cinnamon plus vanilla or the ingredient of your choice) should be equal to the amount of cloves that your recipe specifies.

 In lieu of allspice, nutmeg, or cinnamon, cardamom is another spice that can be used in some dishes to stand in for cloves.

 If you’ve got just about everything but cloves, any combination of the spices listed above can be used as a substitute.
 In fact, you might find that the flavor you achieve is actually better than that of cloves alone!

-Of course there’s always the chance that your whole spice rack is looking a bit bare.
+Of course, there’s always the chance that your whole spice rack is looking a bit bare.
 Even if this is the case, don’t panic!
-When all else fails, most dishes will turn out just fine without the addition or cloves or a suitable substitution.
+When all else fails, most dishes will turn out just fine without the addition of cloves or a suitable substitution.